 Allocated parking is expected to be provided within the curtilage of the development.

 Parking provision for developments not included in the Parking Guidelines table, or developments within the Green Belt, will be considered individually, taking account of the location, accessibility, existing highway conditions, and individual circumstances in each case.

-The Guidelines will be kept under review during the Plan period and adjusted as necessary in the light of experience and any further Government guidance.